gld2122/bgslide/README.md

 # bgslide
-Desktop wallpaper manager in Go for macOS.
+Wallpaper manager for macOS

 ## To Use

-1. Inside repository run `go build; go install`.
+1. Inside repository run `go build`.
 2. Place background photos into one directory.
 If no flag is specified is `~/Pictures/bgslide`.
 3. Run `nohup go run bgslide -dir <folder-path> &`.